-Emily Neville ’20 is not letting a global pandemic stop the growth of her textiles company, Reborn Clothing Co.
+Emily Neville and her company, Reborn Clothing Co, is not letting a global pandemic stop the growth of her textiles company.
 In fact, they are hiring.

-When Neville graduated from NC State with a political science degree in December, she had no idea a global pandemic was around the corner.
-While a new virus had been detected in China, she thought Reborn would be protected because her company uses local textile manufacturers in North Carolina.
-This changed as quickly in the spring as the novel coronavirus spread throughout the world and a stay-at-home order was issued in North Carolina.
+Emily Neville just graduated from NC State with a political science degree just a few short months ago in December and like the rest of us had no idea a global pandemic like COVID-19 was around the corner.
+When the virus was spreading in China, she thought Reborn would be protected from the effects of the virus because Reborn uses local textile manufacturers in North Carolina and not in China.
+This changed as quickly as the virus spread and a stay at home order was issued in North Carolina.

-Despite the unprecedented circumstances, Reborn has been able to react quickly.
-Since Neville launched her business in the fall of 2017, Reborn has grown to 16 employees and is looking to bring on more sales representatives to take her licensed products to more universities across the country.
+But despite the unprecedented circumstances, Reborn has been able to react quickly – something Neville has been able to do since launching her business as a sophomore at NC State in the fall of 2017.
+The business has grown to 16 employees and is looking to bring on more sales reps to bring her licensed products to more universities across the country.

 Transforming Garments Into New, Useful Items

-After transforming thousands of surplus NC State branded apparel and promotional items into higher-value products, Reborn has expanded to work with other schools and companies through licensing agreements.
+After transforming thousands of surplus university branded apparel and promotional items into higher-value products, Reborn has expanded to work with other schools and companies through licensing agreements.
 Reborn keeps textile waste out of the landfill by designing and manufacturing accessories, totes and even dog beds.
-Neville has found that some universities now have more time to work on their licensing agreements.
-Just this week, Neville secured a licensing deal with Columbia University, Reborn’s 50th university partnership.
+Neville has found that some universities now have the time to work on their agreements during this stay at home time.
+Just this week, Neville has secured a licensing deal with Columbia University, reaching their 50th university agreement.

 Young Entrepreneurs First Experience with a Slowing Economy

-After successfully securing two rounds of funding, Neville has focused on setting realistic expectations as she enters her third round of funding.
-She has leaned on her network of mentors for advice, and sought advice from those who weathered the 2008 recession.
-One mentor, Bill Spruill of Global Data Consortium, recently said, “we can not think like an old oak tree that will break and fall during a storm but instead, like a bamboo tree that is flexible during a storm.”
-That message stuck with Neville and led her to be flexible.
+After successfully completing 2 rounds of funding, one adjustment Neville has had to make is setting realistic expectations while in the middle of her current and third round of funding.
+She has leaned on her wide network of mentors for advice, especially those that have weathered the 2008 recession.
+One mentor, Bill Spruill of Global Data Consortium, recently said we can not think like an old oak tree that will break and fall during a storm but instead, like a bamboo tree that is flexible during a storm.
+That message really stuck with Neville and her willingness to be flexible.

 Flexing with the Times